zhoujuner/EraW-Net/README.md

 ├── train_test_spilt_all.json
 ```

 The provided `train_test_spilt_all.json` contains the complete split.
-Users can reproduce our setting by randomly selecting **20% of the training samples as the validation set**.
+Users can reproduce our setting by randomly selecting 20% of the training samples as the validation set.

 ---